askeladd123/cumbucks-terminal/README.md

 # time-for-socks / Cum Buck Tycoon
 A time management program with a twist; instead of planning what to do, and when to take a break, the program rolls a dice and decides for you.
+It is currently a terminal program, but I want to make an app eventually.

 ## Requirements
 * python or python3